Find Product

 How Can I Compare Fleet Insurance Cover?

-Comparing fleet insurance quotes is about more than just finding the lowest price.
-The right policy needs to reflect how your vehicles are used, who drives them, and the level of risk your business operates under.
-Taking the time to compare properly can help you avoid gaps in cover, unexpected costs, and policies that don’t fully match your needs.
+Comparing fleet insurance quotes is about more than finding the lowest price.
+The right policy reflects how your vehicles are used, who drives them, and the level of risk your business operates under.
+Comparing properly avoids gaps in cover, unexpected costs and policies that miss key risks.

-• Match the cover to your business: Make sure essentials like employer’s liability, goods in transit, or trailer cover are included where needed.
+• Match the cover to your business: Make sure essentials like employers' liability, goods in transit and trailer cover are included where needed.

-• Balance cost and flexibility: “Any authorised driver” policies reduce admin but can increase premiums.
+• Balance cost and flexibility: Any-driver policies reduce admin but can increase premiums.

 • Review your policy regularly: Reassess annually to avoid underinsurance or paying for cover you no longer need.

-💡Pro Tip: Always request multiple quotes and ask brokers about tailored options based on your vehicle types, drivers, and usage.
+💡Pro Tip: Request multiple quotes and ask brokers how they would structure cover around your specific vehicle types, drivers and usage.
 The cheapest quote often excludes key elements that could cost far more later.

 How can I compare fleet insurance cover?